Why choose BT 5G SIM Only?

-That’s a very good reason to pick BT Mobile as your network, but as to why you should pick 5G SIM Only, well, for one thing BT’s SIM Only contracts are only 12 months long, so you’re not tied in for as long as you would be if you were also getting a 5G phone on contract.
+That’s a very good reason to pick BT Mobile as your network, but as to why you should pick 5G SIM Only, well, for one thing some of BT’s SIM Only contracts are only 12 months long, so you’re not tied in for as long as you would be if you were also getting a 5G phone on contract.

 The fact that you’re only paying for your allowances also means that SIM Only is a much cheaper option than getting a handset on contract.

 BT Mobile also provides discounts on many plans to customers who also have BT Broadband, and if you’re a BT Halo customer you can also get unlimited data.

 BT Mobile shares coverage with EE and the two have more 5G coverage at the time of writing than rivals – a situation which may well continue.
 For up to date and in-depth information, check out our 5G coverage guides.